Traffic headaches anger many Paul McCartney fans

 The original start time for the concert was 8 p.m. but was delayed, pushing the concert to start closer to 9 p.m.

 “My wife and I sat in it for more than three hours trying to get to tonight’s Paul McCartney concert.
-WSPD and event staff dropped the ball and could not get all patrons parked prior to a delayed show beginning.
+WSPD and event staff dropped the ball and might not get all patrons parked prior to a delayed show beginning.
 Furthermore, they didn’t have enough general parking available for all concert goers,” TJ Lockwood wrote to WXII 12 News.

 Katelyn Henderson wrote similar concerns: “We waited for 3 hours for parking for the Paul McCartney concert in gridlocked traffic.
 Finally, (we) had to just drive home.
 The mismanagement of this event is appalling.
 We passed by several empty lots as we were funneled around.
 I can’t believe I paid over $1,000 for tickets and missed it.”